-Use your palms and feet to move around gently, stretching out the hips and hamstrings.
-“Walk your dog” by alternating when bending the knees, move the hips left and right, come high on the balls of the feet and lower the heels towards the floor stretching out the Achilles tendons.
+Use your palms and feet to move around gently, stretching out your hips and hamstrings.
+Then, “walk your dog” by alternating when bending the knees.
+Move your hips left and right.
+Come up high on the balls of your feet and lower your heels toward the floor to stretch the Achilles tendons.

-Support your pelvis and allow it to rest in your arms completely is the ultimate lower back release.
-Breathe into the stretch and relax your head and neck.
-Try staying in this pose for at least one minute, if not a bit longer.
+Support your pelvis and allow it to rest on your arms completely.
+Breathe into the stretch, and relax your head and neck.
+Try to stay in this pose for at least a minute or a bit longer.

 Many folks absolutely love child’s pose.
 It releases the hips, sacrum, and entire back without any struggle or discomfort.
 By widening your knees a bit more, you can bend deeper and allow your upper body to fall between your hips.

 If you’re super stiff, you might start your child’s pose with pretty narrow hip width.
 As you breathe deeper and relax more into the pose, you’ll feel your knees getting wider and your torso sinking farther.

 Stretch out your arms in front of you, making sure your shoulders stay away from your ears.
 Walk your fingers further forward and feel your torso being pulled away from your hips.

 This is the perfect stretch to do in bed, right before you drift off.
 Bring your knees to your chest, and then extend one leg while keeping the other tight.
 Slowly grab your knee and twist it to the side.
 You can stay here or extend your leg to stretch it fully.